theapache64/theapache64.github.io/src/content/blog/learning-basic-electronics-by-building-fireflies.md

 ![components](image-56.png)

 Back at home, I assembled my first blinking LED circuit.
-To my surprise, it worked on the first try!! (even softwares don't do this, IYKYK).
+To my surprise, it worked on the first try!! (even softwares don't do this, IYKYK 🤷🏼‍♂️).

 ![first version of firefly](v1-firefly.gif)